 # Resubmitting problematic documents

 - First of all, there is no need to make a user upload all the documents again.
 Only those that have problems.

-- You read the images that have problems via this endpoint and show
+- Read the images that have problems via this endpoint and show

 moderationCommentfield to inform a user about the exact problem.
 E.g. The text on your identity document is not clearly visible.
 Please, upload a new photo.

-- You reupload documents from the problematics step to the same applicant, send that applicant to pending status and wait for verification results again.
+- Reupload documents from the problematic step to the same applicant, move the applicant to pending status and wait for verification results again.

 # Checklist for a smooth API integration

-- If you send user data to us and want them to be cross-checked with the data from the documents, make sure that you allow a user to fix those data
+- If you send user data to us and want them to be cross-checked with the data from the documents, make sure that you allow the user to fix the data

 on your side.
 We will send you a